B2. Operations

 • the trains must all start with the same colour:

-• cars of the same colour must follow each other (for example, 4-car trains: 1 yellow car followed by 3 blue cars or 2 yellow cars followed by 2 blue cars or 3 blue cars followed by 1 yellow car).
+• cars of the same colour must stay together (for example, 4-car trains: 1 yellow car followed by 3 blue cars or 2 yellow cars followed by 2 blue cars or 3 blue cars followed by 1 yellow car).

 Ask students the following questions:

-• How many blue and yellow cars are there? (for example, 1 blue car and 2 yellow cars)
+• How many blue and yellow cars are there on this train? (for example, 1 blue car and 2 yellow cars)

-• Does the train meet the three guidelines?
-If not, have the train re-form.
+• Does the train follow the three rules?
+If not, have the students re-form the train.

 • Is there another way to form the train? (for example, 2 blue cars and 1 yellow car)